polytypic/Recalled/Docs/Tutorial.md

 When Recall reruns the modified version of `sumLinesOfFile`, it first reruns the `lastWriteTimeUtc` computation, which is the only dependency of `sumLinesOfFile`.
-Assuming the result of that hasn't changed, Recall decides that nothing has changed so it simply recovers the previously logged result of `sumLinesOfFile`.
+Assuming the result of that hasn't changed, Recall decides, based on the fundamental assumption, that nothing has changed so it simply recovers the previously logged result of `sumLinesOfFile`.

 This is also where Recall differs from most traditional build systems and is more like an adaptation of